Significant improvements are being delivered at Maidenhead station as part of the Crossrail programme.

 - New signage, help points, customer information screens and CCTV.

 The train shed on platform 4/5 has already been removed and new canopies installed.

 The work is being carried out by Network Rail.
 The station will remain open throughout the works.

 Crossrail has also been working with the Royal Borough of Windsor & Maidenhead on possible improvements to the area around the station.

 In addition to the work at the station, new sidings have been built to the west of the station to accommodate the Elizabeth line trains.
 Overhead electric wires have also been installed on the line, enabling new electric trains to run between Paddington and Maidenhead, and extensive track and signalling work will improve reliability and increase capacity.

 ELIZABETH LINE SERVICES FROM MAIDENHEAD

-From December 2019, four Elizabeth line trains an hour (six an hour at peak times) will allow passengers to travel right through central London without having to change trains.
+When the full route opens, four Elizabeth line trains an hour (six an hour at peak times) will allow passengers to travel right through central London without having to change trains.
 Two Elizabeth line trains an hour (four an hour at peak times) will run between Maidenhead and Reading.

 Fast services currently operated by Great Western Railway will be unaffected by the introduction of Elizabeth line services.

 If you have queries about the work taking place please contact Network Rail, which is delivering the Crossrail upgrades: